dahall/Vanara/BITS/AssemblyReport.md

 ## Assembly report for Vanara.BITS.dll
-.NET classes to access Background Intelligent Transfer Service (BITS) functionality.
-Intelligently uses most recent library functions and gracefully fails when new features are not available on older OS versions.
+Complete .NET coverage of Windows BITS (Background Intelligent Transfer Service) functionality.
+Provides access to all library functions through Windows 11 and gracefully fails when new features are not available on older OS versions.
 ### Enumerations
 Enum | Description | Values
 ---- | ---- | ----